The Court of Protection is a Court based in London which was created under the Mental Capacity Act 2005.

 - You want a family member, friend or lawyer to take over the management of your financial affairs either now or in the future

 - You are concerned about a loved one’s capacity to manage their affairs

-- You are responsible for managing someone’s financial affairs (as a deputy or because you have Power of Attorney)
+- You are responsible for managing someone’s financial affairs (as a deputy or because you are appointed as an attorney under a Power of Attorney)